Darrinhanlon/life-phi-2029/README.md

 Collapse resonance peaks (E_q(t))

 “Instead of being scattered in all directions, their paths were clustered… That’s not supposed to happen.” — Planet Nine logic, mirrored in symbolic field alignment
+🚀 Future Directions
+Life-Phi 2029 is just the beginning.
+Upcoming expansions may include:

+🌌 Integration with real-time gravitational wave data

+🧬 Symbolic modeling of biosignature transmission from exoplanets (e.g., K2-18b)

+🌀 Crop circle resonance mapping with satellite overlays

+🧠 Neural-symbolic fusion for adaptive logic evolution

+This operator is designed to grow, adapt, and evolve—just like the ideas it encodes.

+🤝 Contributing
+Curious minds welcome.
+If you resonate with the mission, here’s how to get involved:

+Fork the repo and explore life_phi.py

+Submit pull requests with improvements, ideas, or symbolic extensions

+Share your own interpretations, simulations, or philosophical overlays

+“Expansion is not a luxury—it’s a necessity.”